-The Great Self Guided Hikes of Scotland combines arguably the two most famous treks in Scotland - The West Highland Way and the Great Glen Way.
+The Great Self-Guided Hikes of Scotland combines arguably the two most famous treks in Scotland, the West Highland Way and the Great Glen Way.
 Your trek begins in the small town of Milngavie, about 25 minutes north of Glasgow.
 Here you begin the long journey north along the West Highland Way.
-It is 95 miles to Fort Williams, the end of the West Highland Way and the start of the Great Glen Way.
+It is 95 miles to Fort William, the end of the West Highland Way and the start of the Great Glen Way.
 You'll then hike an additional 79 miles through the Great Glen to arrive at your end destination Inverness, located on the east coast of Scotland.

 Pygmy Elephant's standard itinerary is 13 nights, with 12 stages of hiking.
 This is a challenging tour that averages around 15 miles per day.
 We've designed the itinerary to fit nicely in a two week holiday, however it's possible to take a more leisured approach with up to 16 stages.

 To lighten the load, we have included baggage transfers to keep you trekking light.
 Furthermore, your itinerary includes a customized handbook, all reservations, travel app, premium GPS membership and GPX file, Before You Go email series and virtual trek briefing.

 Adjusting the hike to your budget and preferences

 Walk 95.5 miles across stunning Scottish Highlands.